Mount Umunhum: History

+Mount Umunhum is from Ohlone and means "Resting Place of the Hummingbird".

 The Cube, a radar tower which housed an 85.5-ton AN/FPS-24 radar, was completed in 1962 and used to watch for hostile aircraft during the Cold War.
 Its signal caused electronic interference in many radio, TV and sound systems within its 250-mile range on each rotation.

 The summit was closed to the public due to hazardous materials and unsafe conditions caused by partially demolished structures from the former Air Force station.
 Plans were made to clean it up and restore it for public use.
 "In 2009, with federal funding, Midpeninsula Regional Open Space District removed 3,000 cubic yards of hazardous materials, including lead paint, asbestos, fuel storage containers and PCB transformers; and deconstructed 13,680 tons of concrete, asphalt, wood and other materials."
 Despite these measures access to the summit area surrounding the cube was closed again in 2018 pending additional cleanup.
 The demolition of the cube was considered, but in May 2016, the Santa Clara County Board of Supervisors listed it on the County Heritage Resource Inventory, giving it official historic status and protecting it from demolition.
 On September 18, 2017, the road, a mountain biking and hiking trail to the summit were opened.
 Facilities include new pavement, restrooms, interpretive displays and a small parking lot at the summit.
 It is a spur of the Bay Area Ridge Trail.

 In 2017, the Midpeninsula Regional Open Space District granted an easement to the Amah Mutsun tribal band, descendants of the Ohlone Native American people who inhabited the region before it was settled by Europeans.
 The easement authorized the band to build a garden and hold ceremonies on the mountaintop.

 In March 2022, the $2 million renovation project to preserve the historical building was completed.